dxw/playbook/_includes/sections/who-we-are.md

 We’re committed to being transparent with our diversity information and regularly assessing the impact of all our policies and practices.

+Our approach is set out in our [Inclusion, diversity and equal opportunities policy](https://playbook.dxw.com/guides/inclusion-diversity-equality.html).

 Thank you for being you - it makes us better.

 #### Reduce our impact on the environment